-The right to request flexible working was introduced under the Employment Act 2002 and came into force on April 6, 2003.
+The right to request flexible working was first introduced under the Employment Act 2002 and came into force on April 6, 2003.
 In 2007, this was expanded to include caring for adult relatives.
 Under the Flexible Working Regulations 2014, it is no longer necessary to be a carer in order to be eligible.

 The right to request consists of:

 To make a request under this legislation, your employee must:

 Hybrid working is sometimes referred to as blended working.
 This is a form of flexible working that allows employees to split their time between the workplace and working from home.

 Your eligible employee may request a change to: